shpigi/map-locations/docs/ai-agent-guide.md

 ## Overview

 This package provides a simplified AI-agent friendly approach with direct OpenAI LLM integration, comprehensive tracing, and YAML-based data processing.
+The AI functionality is included as a module within the main `map-locations` package.

 ## Core Data Structure